-Born in 1980 in the United States, Matt Shlian has developed an original language at the crossroads of art and science.
+Born in 1980 in the United States, Matthew Shlian has developed an original language at the crossroads of art and science.

 However, the most important remains the initial fold.
 This first action that will cause as a sequence of dominoes a transfer of energy to the following folds.
 And it is also through arbitrary incidents and as construction progresses that the movement is created, giving birth to fascinating compositions in which force transcends the lightness of paper.